dimkar121/LSHDB/README.md

 ```
 one opens a database named `dblp`, which is stored under `/home/LSHDB/stores`, and is created using `Hamming LSH` and `MapDB` (http://www.mapdb.org) as the underlying LSH implemntation and noSQL engine, repsectively.

-Preliminary details abput LSH can be found at [https://en.wikipedia.org/wiki/Locality-sensitive_hashing].

 In case one needs to run LSHDB as a server instance, then, should provide `config.xml` with the following minimum configuaration:
 ```